342843 Davidbowie

 342843 Davidbowie (provisional designation ') is a Henan asteroid from the central region of the asteroid belt, approximately 1.4 kilometers in diameter.

 The asteroid was discovered on 21 December 2008, by German astronomer Felix Hormuth from Max-Planck-Institute for Astronomy at Calar Alto Observatory in Almería, southeastern Spain.
-It was named for British singer-songwriter David Bowie.
+It was named for English singer-songwriter David Bowie.

 Orbit and classification

 Davidbowie is a member of the Henan family (532), a large family of L-type asteroids in the intermediate main-belt, named after 2085 Henan.
 It orbits the Sun in the central asteroid belt at a distance of 2.5–3.0 AU once every 4 years and 7 months (1,665 days; semi-major axis of 2.75 AU).
 The asteroid has a well-observed orbit with the lowest possible condition code.
 Its orbit has an eccentricity of 0.09 and an inclination of 3° with respect to the ecliptic.

 It was first identified as at the Steward Observatory (Kitt Peak) in September 2003, extending the asteroid's observation arc by almost 5 years prior to its official discovery observation at Calar Alto.

 Notably, the asteroid had a close encounter with the 200 kilometer-sized asteroid 16 Psyche, one of the most massive bodies in the main-belt, which it passed at only 0.04 AU on 15 May 1935.